 Assessment strategies will enable students to use and reflect on their work experiences.
-It is recognised that using learning experiences from work environments can raise ethical issues, e.g. confidentiality, questioning of work practices, etc. Students will have an opportunity to explore and discuss strategies for managing ethical issues in reflective practice in FDEC2007.
+It is recognised that using learning experiences from work environments can raise ethical issues, e.g. confidentiality, questioning of work practices, etc. Students will have an opportunity to explore and discuss strategies for managing ethical issues in reflective practice in FDPH1003 Professional development and this will be reiterated throughout the course.
+Students who identify any ethical problems or professional issues will be encouraged to discuss these with a mentor and/or course tutor.